-A Match Day doctor will be present at all Grade and Colts games to assess and treat any acute injuries.
+A Match Day doctor will be present at all games to assess and treat any acute injuries.

-A physiotherapist will be present at all Grade and Colts games and will be available for strapping at the venue an hour before kick-off for each team.
+A physiotherapist will be present at all games and will be available for strapping at the venue an hour before kick-off for each team.

 Any player concerned about his ability to play on match days should contact medical staff and their coach prior to match day so that a substitute may be organised.
 Players who are unwell on match day should contact their coach and medical staff as early as possible on the day.

 If instructed to leave the field due to injury by medical staff it is expected that the player should comply.

 Following each game all injuries – no matter how minor – must be reported to the Doctor or Physiotherapist before leaving the ground.

 Players who are injured on the weekend will be instructed by their Physiotherapist to attend The Sports Clinic.

 Players who are on the SUFC Priority List must ring the Sports Clinic and book their appointment by 12pm Monday.
 After 12pm the remaining times allocated to the Club will be made available to all other players.

 If you are not on the Priority List then you will be charged the normal concession rate and are responsible for the gap payment incurred.
 If you would like to see a physiotherapist closer to home then you may do so however must still communicate injury details and progress to the club physiotherapist.
 This is your responsibility.